Granville Rodrigo

 Senadhipathige Granville Rodrigo,(born 22 September 1958 – died 14 January 1999 as ග්රැන්විල් රොද්රිගෝ) [Sinhala]), popularly known as Granville Rodrigo, was an actor in Sri Lankan cinema, stage drama and television as well as a singer and art director.
-Highly versatile actor from drama to comedy, he is best known for the role in Manokaya and role Nihal Karapitiya in Nonawaruni Mahathwaruni teledrama.
+Highly versatile actor from drama to comedy, he is best known for his role in Manokaya and as Nihal Karapitiya in Nonawaruni Mahathwaruni teledrama.
 He was also a former navy officer.

 He died on 14 January 1999 at the age of 40, while receiving treatments after a road accident.

 Personal life

 He was born on 22 September 1958 in Colombo, Sri Lanka.
 He completed education from De La Salle College, Modera and St. Benedict's College, Colombo.

 He married Shamali Rodrigo on 17 January 1987.
 The couple had three sons - Chirath, Thisal and Madupa.